likalok96/ecom/README.md

 # React
 - Some Hooks are related to others which make the code hard to follow.
-- Whole Product list is fetch when loading to pages.
+- Whole Product list is fetched when loading to pages.
 (Not a problem in this website as list is small.)
   Used TanStack query for caching to prevent fetching on every navigation.